 From more modern times we also learn that today is the day that Bl.
 Stephan Grelewski, a priest and martyr, died in Dachau concentration camp.
 The Martyrology uses the dire phrase “diris tormentis extenuatus“.
 Brrrrr.

 Many around the world today suffer at the hands of others precisely the profess Christ as their Lord and God.
 Think of Chinese Catholics, handed over – perhaps sold – to their atheistic overlords.

 Give some thought today about your state in life as it is here and now.

 Think also for a little while about what you may have to do and endure if an when your time comes to be challenged to give witness to your Faith and then suffer negative consequences.
-In fact, with the Communist Chinese COVID-1984 “lockdown” on religious liberty going on, we may be called upon to do that soon.
+In fact, with the attacks on individual and religious liberty going in, we may be called upon to do that soon.

-We may not be repressed with the threat of death, yet, but there are going to be risks to our jobs – if you still have one after the Chinese virus hit – or some relationship or other worldly good.
+We may not be repressed with the threat of death, yet, but there are going to be risks to our jobs – if you still have one – or some relationship or other worldly good.